offsec64/freakbotAI/README.md

 # FreakBotAI - Synergizing Marketable B2B Solutions for the Chronically Online

+### Usage:
+1. Create/activate a python virtual enviroment in the project root directory (should be Python 3.12 or higher)
+2. Create and populate a .env file as described in the *Enviroment Setup* section
+3. Run `pip install -r requirements.txt` to install all the necessary project dependencies
+4. Run `python3 (insert script name here).py` to start the desired script.
+Script functionality details listed in the *Files* section.
+5. (Optional) Run `crontab -e` and add the line `0 * * * * /usr/bin/python3 /path/to/script/dblog.py` to the end of the file.
+This will tell cron to execute the database logging script once per hour.

-### Prerequisites:
+### Enviroment Setup:
-Requires a .env file in the root directory with the following key/value pairs:
+This project requires a .env file in the root directory with the following key/value pairs:

 - API_KEY - Discord API key
 - ABSTRACT_API_KEY - API key for the Abstract API